April 1, 2025

 Another factor that affects how much ad revenue you can make is your video length.
 While videos under 8 minutes might feature ads up front (pre-roll ads), videos longer than 8 minutes can feature additional mid-roll ads.
 Longer videos can ultimately support more ads, and create more revenue, if your viewers stick around to watch them.

-The location of your audience can also affect how much money you can make.
+The location of your audience can also significantly affect how much money you can make as a YouTuber.
 Countries with higher average incomes tend to be more expensive to advertise in, meaning viewers from those countries will net you more ad dollars.
-The U.S., for instance, tends to be one of the most expensive markets to target.
+The U.S., for instance, tends to be one of the most expensive markets to target, with CPM rates often 2-3 times higher than in many developing countries.

 Seasonality can also affect your ad revenue.
 Consumer product advertising tends to ramp up in holiday months, leading to higher CPMs.